Orthodontics in Laurel, MD

 Yes.
 As a more discreet alternative to metal braces, our office offers the Invisalign clear aligner system.
 These aligners eliminate many of the hassles involved with wearing metal braces.
 Invisalign will align your teeth by using clear, plastic aligners that apply pressure to your teeth to slowly straighten them.
 A series of aligners will be custom-made for you by using impressions of your teeth.

 The total number of aligners you need will depend on the desired results.
-Each set of aligners is worn for about one to two weeks before moving on to the next set.
+You will wear each set of aligners for about one to two weeks before moving on to the next set.
 Your dentist will mention this option to you if they think you are a good candidate for Invisalign treatment.

 Is 50 too old for braces?

-Teeth can be aligned at any age.
-Patients can get braces regardless of their age.
+You can align your teeth at any age.
+Patients can get braces no matter how old they are.
 Teeth shift quicker in kids, but adults can undergo braces treatment and finish with aligned teeth.

 Do teeth become weak after braces?